 Expense report 2.pdf

 The names of the three files are listed, but they aren’t in order.
-Furthermore, the order of the files you see in the output on your computer may not match the output shown here.
+Furthermore, the order of the files that you see in the output on your computer may not match the output shown here.

->>> expense_reports = list(reports_dir.glob("*.pdf"))
+>>> expense_reports = sorted(reports_dir.glob("*.pdf"))

-Remember that .sort()
+Remember that .sorted()

 To confirm that the sorting worked, loop over expense_reports